 Vision in general and the ability to see particular things were both characteristic of Claude Monet (1840 to 1926).
 Impressionists focused on showcasing both the visible and the invisible.
 On capturing moments.
 Their own view and introspective method were essential to their craft.
 But Monet's battle with cataracts endangered his vision, and this concerned him tremendously.
-We are able to deduce this from his letters and notes.
+This was evident from his letters and notes.
 But help was at hand – and it came in the form of an eye surgery and a pair of glasses.

 Claude Monet is considered to be the great impressionist of all time.
 "He was hailed as a master by both his peers and fellow impressionists.
 He was also deemed the father of abstract modern art," says Marianne Mathieu, the Scientific Director of the Musée Marmottan Monet in Paris.